techidaily/site-tiktok-video-recordings/source/_posts/instant-melodic-broadcasts-on-kuaishou.md

 ## Filmora: Recommended video editor for editing TikTok videos on Windows & Mac

 You may have noticed that the video editing apps on iOS and Android isn’t powerful enough as desktop video editing software.
 If you want to stand out in TikTok or other social media platforms, you need a powerful yet time-saving (i.e., easy to use) video editing software to handle videos.
-We recommend you to try Recommended Facebook Photo Slideshow Maker: [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)to trim and cut unwanted frames, add filters, overlays, titles & text, audio, and cool effects, change video speed to fast forward or slow down.
+We recommend you to try Recommended Facebook Photo Slideshow Maker: [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) to trim and cut unwanted frames, add filters, overlays, titles & text, audio, and cool effects, change video speed to fast forward or slow down.
 The Filmora video editor features lots of presets which allow you to apply quickly to saving time.
 Click the Free Download button to download and try this amazing video editor and empower your imagination.

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[![Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)